 Here’s our block and tackle system, set up on a ramp.

 Understanding force: In step #4 of our initial demonstration, we said if feels easier* to pull down on it.
 This is just a body mechanics sensation not a measurement of actual total “work” needed.
 That step was basically setting up a fixed pulley system, and with a fixed pulley, you need to use the same amount of force, the pulley just redirects your force.

 The moveable pulley reduces the amount of force needed to lift the basket.
 The compound pulley reduces it even more as does the block and tackle.
 This Explain that Stuff article does a nice job of explaining the basics of force and pulleys at an adult level.
 The Wikipedia article on pulleys has good descriptions of block and tackles.

 Math activity: Put weights into each of the baskets.
 Dominoes?
 Glass pebbles?
 Books?
-Depends on how strong your baskets, your rope, and your child.
-Count how many of that object you can lift with each type of pulley.
+Depends on how strong your baskets, your rope, and your child are.
+Count how many of that objects you can lift with each type of pulley.
 Which helps you do the most work?

 Challenge Activity – Build a Flagpole System.
 We put out straws, binder clips, spools, bobbins, string, and clay, and encouraged children to try making a flag pole.
 We also offered a couple samples we had assembled.
 This project was over the head of most of our preschool aged kids, but our older kids and parents had fun with the challenge.